Curtains vs Blinds: Which is best for your windows?

 While roller blinds act in a very similar way, blinds with horizontal or vertical slats are more versatile.
 You can easily adjust them control the amount of light in a room.

 A benefit that curtains have over blinds is that you can add/remove lining.
 By adding a secondary layer, you can block light, heat or cold out.
-Lined curtains are perfect for media rooms or for a bedroom if you need to sleep during the day.
+Lined curtains are perfect for your budget media rooms or for a bedroom if you need to sleep during the day.

 Of course, heavier or lined curtains reduce the amount of natural light and require a closer fit to the window frame in order for the maximum benefit.

 As you can adjust blinds to the light, they can act as a natural barrier to heat and cold.
 However, as you can’t easily add another layer, blinds aren’t as versatile as curtains in this regard.

 When it comes to blinds, here are a few safety tips from RoSPA: